sigsep/open-unmix-paper-joss/paper.md

 - Modular, easy to extend, using framework agnostic
 - pytorch implementation based on the famous MNIST example.
 - reproducible code
-- includes unit tests and regression tests
+- includes unit tests and regression tests.

 ## Results